The HTMLElement.accessKey property sets the keystroke which a user can press to jump to a given element.

 You should rarely need to implement this callback.
 If this method is

-overridden, super.attributeChangedCallback(name, _old, value)
+overridden, super.attributeChangedCallback(name, _old, value) must be

 called.